MoralisWeb3/unity-web3-game-kit/README.md

 # `ethereum-unity-boilerplate`

+*IMPORTANT, USE OF SPEEDY NODE IS NO LONGER REQUIRED*

 > Unity components and hooks for fast building of web3 games.
 With this SDK you can build web3 games for mobile, desktop, Xbox, Playstation and other platforms.
 This boilerplate allows you to authenticate users using crypto wallets on any platform.